 Deep sleep is valuable because it comes with multiple benefits to your cognitive, emotional, and physical well-being.

 - Improved memory and learning skills: Getting adequate deep sleep is good for your memory and learning skills.
-Deep sleep fosters memory consolidation, which is crucial for learning and retaining new information.
+Deep sleep7 fosters memory consolidation, which is crucial for learning and retaining new information.
 For this reason, deep sleep is important for people of all ages, including students and workers.

-- Helps prevent diabetes and obesity: Deep sleep helps prevent diabetes and obesity.
-Two things can happen when you get good rest.
+- Helps prevent diabetes and obesity: Deep sleep helps prevent diabetes and obesity.2 Two things can happen when you get good rest.
 First, the lack of sleep causes ghrelin hormone levels to increase, increasing your appetite.
 Second, too little rest can elevate blood glucose levels in the body.
 If this happens often, it may affect the body’s natural insulin resistance, resulting in diabetes.

-- More physical energy: Deep sleep can increase your daytime energy.
+- More physical energy: Deep sleep can increase your daytime energy8.
 This sleep stage is highly restorative for the body, fostering tissue growth and repair.
 It allows the body to produce ATP, the body’s energy molecule, which will help us feel awake, alert, and clear the next day.

 - Stronger immune system: Getting enough deep sleep helps maintain a strong immune system because this stage boosts immune function.
-The Mayo Clinic reports that important antibodies that fight off infections are reduced when sleep-deprived, leaving you more susceptible to illness.
+The Mayo Clinic9 reports that important antibodies that fight off infections are reduced when sleep-deprived, leaving you more susceptible to illness.